 The number of layers and what is included depends on what base map you start to edit.
 Each map style contains different data, which are mostly based on OpenStreetMap.
 You can add another layer with the button “add layer” on top.

 By hovering a mouse over the layer, you can delete the layer, create a duplicate or make it invisible.
-By drag and drop, you can also shuffle layers order, which will have an effect on the final map.
+By drag and drop, you can also shuffle the order of layers, which will have an effect on the final map.

 MapTiler Edit style tool

-Find and change of layer is simple.
-To start find the layer in a left bar or click on the feature in the map (1).
+Finding and changing layers is simple.
+To start find the layer in the left bar or click on the feature in the map (1).
 Properties of the selected layer will be displayed next to the sidebar.
 There are a few base features same for each layer - id, symbol, sources, min zoom, max zoom.
 Min zoom and max zoom define the visibility of a layer (2).

 The filter defines filtering on a thematic layer.
 For the layer’s definition, classes and attributes see OpenMapTiles Schema.

 At least you need to set or edit how to layer will be a draw (3).
-For example colors, font size, line size.
+For example colors, font size, and line size.
 It can be also set dynamically with zoom options.

 Inspect the map to learn more about what can be changed

 In the top right corner, you can switch between Inspect mode and Map mode.
 The Map mode shows the map as it will look after being saved.
-By hovering a mouse over a map element in the Inspect mode you will get all information about attributes of the selected map element, which you can use for map design.
+By hovering a mouse over a map element in the Inspect mode you will get all information about the attributes of the selected map element, which you can use for map design.

 MapTiler Edit style tool in Inspect mode